WyriHaximus/Ratchet/README.md

 ## Getting started ##

+Keep in mind that this should only be used to push data around.
+Handling and processing that data is the applications job this plugin is only to get it from and to the client.

 #### 1. Requirements ####

 This plugin depends on the following plugins and libraries and are pulled in by composer later on: